AliKelDev/Alikel-Linkgen/README.md

 2. Select the "Recruiter" role.
 3. Generate links focused on engineering talent, tech leaders, or finance candidates.
 4. Use "Open All Tech Candidates Links" to build candidate pipelines.
+5.  **With the Chrome extension**: Developer counts are captured automatically as you review each company.
-5. Export results for your ATS or recruitment team.
+6. Export results for your ATS or recruitment team.

 ### Job Seeker Workflow (Company Search)